Sign In

 If you have a disabled child who cannot share a bedroom, we may be able to allow you an extra bedroom when working out your Housing Benefit.

 You need to tell us about the adult’s disabilities and why they cannot share a bedroom.
-The adult must get:
+To apply, the adult must already get:

-• Middle or Higher Rate Care component of Disability Living Allowance
+• the middle or higher rate care component of Disability Living Allowance,

-• Daily Living Component of Personal Independence Payments
+• the Daily Living Component of Personal Independence Payments, or

 Foster carers

-If you are an approved foster carer affected by the size restrictions, you will be allowed one extra bedroom when your Housing Benefit is worked out.
-This will also apply between placements, so long as you have fostered a child, or become an approved foster carer, in the last 12 months.
-Application Form (PDF)Link opens in a new window
+If you are an approved foster carer affected by the bedroom tax, you will be allowed 1 extra bedroom when your Housing Benefit is worked out.
+This will also apply between placements, as long as you have fostered a child, or become an approved foster carer, in the last 12 months.

-If you have an adult son or daughter who normally lives with you, but is temporarily away on army operations, you may be allowed an extra bedroom while they are away.
-This will also apply to a step son or daughter.
+If you have an adult son or daughter who normally lives with you, but is temporarily away on armed forces operations, you may be allowed an extra bedroom while they are away.
+This will also apply to a stepson or stepdaughter.

 They must have previously lived with you as an adult, and must intend to return to live in your home.

-If you are worried about paying your rent you should ask for advice now.
-If you don’t pay your rent you could lose your home.
+If you are worried about paying your rent, please ask for advice now.
+If you do not pay your rent, you could lose your home.
+You can:

 If you are a council tenant, please call 029 2053 7111.